 To ensure all complaints and comments are dealt with in an effective manner we have produced the below Praise and Complaints Policy, please click the link to see more.

-If you would like to praise us, or if unfortunately you have a complaint to make, please phone is on: 01780 484 300 or email us here.
-Copies of the Complaints and Praise Card (CPC) are also available in Reception and in the LRC.
+If you would like to praise us, or if unfortunately you have a complaint to make, please phone is on: 01780 484 300 or download and complete our Complaints and Praise Form and email it to firstname.lastname@example.org

 This document sets out the processes for appealing against decisions made by the JCQ awarding bodies in relation to GCSE, GCE, Principal Learning and Project qualifications undertaken at New College Stamford.